 What conditions can cupping help with?

-Cupping can be a versatile treatment tool that can be used to aid in the recovery from a range of conditions, including pain, tensions and/or stiffness in :
+Cupping can be effective at reducing muscular pain and tightness, assisting with treatment of a variety of injuries from headaches and back pain to hamstring tightness and aching shoulders.
+It is a versatile treatment tool that can be used to aid in the recovery from a range of conditions, including pain, tensions and/or stiffness in :

 Why does it leave purple spots?